fraktalio/fmodel/README.md

 ## Abstraction and generalization

-The importance of abstraction is derived from its ability to hide irrelevant details and use names to reference objects.
-Programming languages provide abstraction through procedures, functions, and modules that permit the programmer to distinguish between what a program does and its implementation.
-Abstraction is essential in the construction of programs.
-It places emphasis on what an object is or does rather than how it is represented or how it works.
-Thus, it is the primary means of managing complexity in large programs.
+Abstractions can hide irrelevant details and use names to reference objects.
+It emphasizes what an object is or does rather than how it is represented or how it works.

-While abstraction reduces complexity by hiding irrelevant detail, generalization reduces complexity by replacing multiple entities which perform similar functions with a single construct.
+Generalization reduces complexity by replacing multiple entities which perform similar functions with a single construct.

 Abstraction and generalization are often used together.
 Abstracts are generalized through parameterization to provide more excellent utility.

 ## `decide: (C, S) -> Iterable<E>`